(c) 2024 PillSync.com

 Other Clinical Trials of Erosive Esophagitis

-Adverse reactions reported in the United States trial were similar to those reported in 4 additional randomized, active-controlled, double-blind studies of vonoprazan compared to lansoprazole conducted outside of the United States (two eight-week trials of healing of erosive esophagitis and two 24-week maintenance of healed erosive esophagitis trials).
+Adverse reactions reported in the United States trial were similar to those reported in 4 additional randomized, active-controlled, double-blind studies of vonoprazan compared to lansoprazole conducted outside of the United States (two 8-week trials of healing of erosive esophagitis and two 24-week maintenance of healed erosive esophagitis trials).

 Less Common Adverse Reactions